-This is confirmed by the Kentucky Census of 1870 wherein we find a John Curtis in Pulaski County.
+This is confirmed by the Kentucky Census of 1880 wherein we find a John Curtis in Lincoln County.
 See Fred P. Curtis where 1900 Census shows him with a business called New York Lumber & Grain.

 In 1877 the Cincinnati & Southern (now Norfolk Southern) Railway came to Pulaski County, which led to rapid growth in Somerset, Ferguson, Burnside, and other towns along the right-of-way, and to virtual abandonment of many of the county's smaller hamlets.
 Afterward came large logging and sawmill operations.
 The period of industrial activity peaked when the Cincinnati & Southern ("Queen and Crescent") opened its Ferguson repair yard.
 For over a generation, the railroad and the shops were an economic mainstay.
 A sleepy county seat with only 587 people in 1870, Somerset swelled to be a regional metropolis by 1900 with almost 6,000 people.

 John Thurston Curtis came to Pulaski County it is believed in the 1870's.
+See obituary of his eldest son, Fred P Curtis that says he came in 1874.
 The 1870 U.S. Census shows John T Curtis in Otselic NY Chenango county as a subcontractor for the railroad.
 Note that John Thurston Curtis had a son named William who died as a youth of age 17 in Feb.
 1872.
 Could this have pushed he and his family to flee NY for new dreams in Ky ?
 The 1880 U.S. Census shows John T. Curtis in Lincoln County Kentucky as a farmer.
 He and his sons apparently worked in lumber trade scouting for wood around Somerset and the south.
 This is evidenced by Earl Curtis and brothers having been born in Atalla Alabama believed that John Carpenter Curtis there scouting lumber.
 Also, per conversation with Mary Jo Curtis, her father was born near Oak Ridge TN, saying that family was there getting lumber for railroad ties.
 This may be what John T. Curtis did besides being a farmer, was that he was a subcontractor for the rail road finding timbers for railroad ties.

 Richard Curtis note: I find it interesting that John Thurston Curtis, whose father and grandfather spend many years living in Duanesburg NY, when John Thurston gets off train from migration NY to KY, settles at Waynesburg, KY.
 Names of towns sound very much alike.